A chic and flavour-packed perch on a wine-tasting migration.

-Settle into the comfortable, light and airy tasting lounge by the fireplace in winter, or catch the breeze under umbrellas on the deck in summer for a tasting of the award-winning, terroir-driven wines (regularly scoring highly at Platters and Gilbert & Gaillard Awards).
-There are two choices: the Paserene Premium wines where Martin pulls out all the stops to display his craft, including powerful red wines designed for ageing (in demand among collectors and oenophiles); and the playfully accessible Elements range, also beautifully crafted, for fresh natural flavours and immediate gratification.
+Settle into the comfortable, light and airy tasting lounge by the fireplace in winter, or catch the breeze under umbrellas on the deck in summer for a tasting of the award-winning wines (which regularly score highly at Platters and Gilbert & Gaillard Awards).

 Simply snacks

-To go with your tasting, a down-to-earth, tick-box menu of delicious snacks allows you to design your own platters.
-Think Neil Jewell charcuterie, fresh ciabatta, a luxury cheeseboard, smoked trout, biltong, olives and a luxurious homemade chicken liver pâté with fruity chutney.
+To go with your tasting (or just to enjoy with a glass of wine), a down-to-earth, tick-box menu of delicious snacks allows you to design your own platters.
+Think Neil Jewell charcuterie, fresh ciabatta, a luxury cheeseboard, smoked trout, biltong, bitterballen, olives, breads, samosas and a luxurious homemade chicken liver pâté with fruity chutney.

 A view-drenched venue